eomahony/Numberjack/README.md

 * Numberjack directly benefits from python's features and modules
 * Numberjack uses efficient underlying C/C++ solvers.

-## Building the solvers
+## Installation

-Numberjack offers the ability to use several high-performance solvers.
-The source-code for Mistral, [Minisat][minisat], and [Walksat][walksat] is included in the Numberjack distribution and interfaces to additional solvers are available.
+Numberjack offers the ability to use several high-performance solvers, some of which are required to be installed separately or have their own dependencies.
+The source-code for building Mistral, [Minisat][minisat], and [Walksat][walksat] is included in the Numberjack distribution and interfaces to additional solvers are available.

-To install Numberjack from source, simply run `make` from the Numberjack directory.
-You will require the following to be installed:
+To install Numberjack from source simply run `make` from the Numberjack directory, followed by `make install`.
+This requires the following to be
+installed:

 * python 2
 * swig
 * libxml2-dev
 * zlib1g-dev
 * python-dev
+* libgmp-dev

 [minisat]: http://minisat.se
 [walksat]: http://www.cs.rochester.edu/u/kautz/walksat/

+## Building the Solvers

 ### Gurobi Optimizer